 Here is a glimpse of Parameters, the first P-Squares' quadrant.
 Before you commit to decisions, reflect on these four critical factors below, and three other P-Squares' quadrants, Priorities, Principles, and the Process:

-- Work (Colossians 3:23-24): Do your best and accept and learn from the results; there is no need to fret—you can't do better than your best.
+- Work: Do your best and accept and learn from the results; there is no need to fret—you can't do better than your best.

-- Time (Ecclesiastics 3:1-8): Each of us has 24 hours daily—don't complain about insufficient time, accept available time.
+- Time: Each of us has 24 hours daily—don't complain about insufficient time, accept available time.

-- Today (Psalm 119:60): Accept today as it is, not as you would like it to be—Don't procrastinate; seek assistance if you need help, but understand that procrastination won't help your task.
+- Today: Be present.
+Accept today as it is, not as you would like it to be—Don't procrastinate; seek assistance if you need help, but understand that procrastination won't help your task.

 Before you agree to the task, accept these parameters.
-Accordingly, once you are prepared to do your best, you will know in advance that you will be successful.
+Once you decide to do your best, you know in advance you will be succed.
 When I teach my courses, I explain these parameters to my students and tell them I know the course will be successful, because I am committed to teaching each student to the best of my ability.
 At the end of the semester when I get students' assessments of the course, I study them diligently, and as needed adjust for the next course.
 I can't do better than my best in preparation and execution.
 That's why I do not worry about the outcome, but concentrate on doing my best, confident God will guide you.

 This approach shows success as input-driven, not as an output.
 And so, you start a job knowing you will succeed because you will lean on God and do your best.
 Then, after each assignment, you review the results critically to see how you could have improved.
 Finally, you will take this learning to the next job and repeat the cycle.
 I repeat, this is an excellent effectiveness enhancing and stress relieving tool.